Freeman HR sends Braves to NLCS with 5-4 win over Brewers - KESQ

 AP Sports Writer

-ATLANTA (AP) — Freddie Freeman homered off Milwaukee closer Josh Hader with two outs in the eighth inning and the Atlanta Braves advanced to the NL Championship Series for the second year in a row.
-They finished off the Milwaukee Brewers 5-4 to win the best-of-five Division Series three games to one.
+ATLANTA (AP) — Freddie Freeman hit a tiebreaking home run off Milwaukee closer Josh Hader with two outs in the eighth inning and the Atlanta Braves advanced to the NL Championship Series for the second year in a row.
+They finished off the Brewers 5-4 to win the best-of-five Division Series three games to one.
 Atlanta advances to face either the 107-win San Francisco Giants or the 106-win Los Angeles Dodgers with a trip to the World Series on the line.